JamiuShaibu/react-language-selector-lite/README.md

 ### Styling

-The component uses styled-components for styling.
-You can add custom styling by utilizing the following props; `className` for the selector container, `toggleBtnClass` for the default toggle button and `searchClass` for the search container.
+ You can add custom styling by utilizing the following props; `className` for the selector container, `toggleBtnClass` for the default toggle button, `searchClass` for the search container, and `optionClass` for each option.
+Supports both traditional CSS classes and utility classes from UI libraries like Tailwind CSS, Bootstrap, etc. (e.g., `toggleBtnClass="bg-sky-600 rounded-full"`).

 ---